How many circuits determine an oriented matroid?: Regular matroids

 Let us first reformulate the parameters $\cc(\Mm)$ and $\ccc(\Mm)$ when $\Mm$ is either a graphic or cographic.
 By Corollary~\ref{cor:regular} finding the circuits needed to determine all the orientations of a graphic matroid $\Mm(G)$ is equivalent to finding a set of cycles $\Ss$ in $G$ such that \begin{itemize} \item every edge of $G$ is contained in some $C\in \Ss$, \item the graph induced by $\Ss$ (having as set of vertices the cycles of $\Ss$ and where two vertices $C$ and $C'$ are joined by an edge if and only if $C\cap C'\neq\emptyset$) is connected. \end{itemize}

-Such a set is called \emph{connected cycle cover}.
+Such a set is called a \emph{connected cycle cover}.
 As for general matroids we denote the minimum size of such a set of cycles of $G$ by {\boldmath $\ccc(G)$}$=\ccc(\Mm(G))$.
-The size of a minimum (not necessary connected) cycle cover is denoted by {\boldmath$ \cc(G)$}$=\cc(\Mm(G))$.
+The size of a minimum (not necessarily connected) cycle cover is denoted by {\boldmath$ \cc(G)$}$=\cc(\Mm(G))$.

 A \emph{bond} $B$ in a connected graph $G$ is an edge-set which is inclusion-minimal with the property that $G\setminus B$ is disconnected.
-Finding the circuits needed to determine all the orientations of a cographic matroid $\Mm^*(G)$ is equivalent to finding a set of bonds $\Ss$ in $G$ such that \begin{itemize} \item every edge of $G$ is contained in some $B\in \Ss$, \item the induced by $\Ss$ (having as set of vertices the bonds of $\Ss$ and where two vertices $B$ and $B'$ are joined by an edge if and only if $B\cap B'\neq\emptyset$) is connected. \end{itemize}
+Finding the circuits needed to determine all the orientations of a cographic matroid $\Mm^*(G)$ is equivalent to finding a set of bonds $\Ss$ in $G$ such that \begin{itemize} \item every edge of $G$ is contained in some $B\in \Ss$, \item the graph induced by $\Ss$ (having as set of vertices the bonds of $\Ss$ and where two vertices $B$ and $B'$ are joined by an edge if and only if $B\cap B'\neq\emptyset$) is connected. \end{itemize}

-Such a set is called \emph{connected bond cover}.
+Such a set is called a \emph{connected bond cover}.
 We denote the minimum size of such a set of bonds of $G$ by {\boldmath $\cbc(G)$}.
-The size of a minimum (not necessary connected) bond cover is denoted by {\boldmath $\bc(G)$}.
+The size of a minimum (not necessarily connected) bond cover is denoted by {\boldmath $\bc(G)$}.
 This is, $\cbc(G)=\ccc(\Mm^*(G))$ and $\bc(G)=\cc(\Mm^*(G))$.

 \begin{lemma} For any connected matroid $\Mm$ we have $\cc(\Mm)\leq \ccc(\Mm)\leq 2\cc(\Mm)-1$. \end{lemma} \begin{proof} The first inequality is trivial and only stated for completeness.
 For the second one, take a circuit cover $\Ss$ of $\Mm$ and let $C,C'$ be circuits not in the same component of $I_{\Ss}$.
 Since $\Mm$ is connected there is a circuit $C''$ incident to both $C$ and $C'$.
 Adding $C''$ to $\Ss$ reduces the number of components by at least one.
 This yields the claim. \end{proof}